Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Credit card requirements generally increase in demand with premium cards which include more perks and benefits.
-The following types of credit cards have fewer requirements for successful application:
+The following types of credit cards have fewer requirements for getting approved.

 - Joint account.
 If you don’t earn enough to apply for a credit card, you can consider applying for one as a joint applicant, by combining your income with your partner’s income.
 If your partner has an existing credit card, you can even think about getting an additional card linked to it for you.

 - Low annual fee.
 Annual fees on credit cards vary, but the majority are reasonably priced and only applied to your card once per year.
-Read our guide to no annual fee credit cards to compare your options.
+Read our guide on no-annual-fee credit cards to compare your options.

 - Suitable for those with low credit scores.
 This, without a doubt, is the biggest advantage of such cards, given that people with lower credit scores don’t have too many options.
 If you have no credit or a low credit score (300 – 619), you can think about applying for one of these credit cards.